Gwynns Falls Parkway and Reisterstown Road

 Rouse had acquired the 189,000 square foot Metro Plaza in December 1982.
 A 1.3 million dollar interior renovation was done to to the mall and Plaza in 1985.
 New flooring, skylights, landscaping and seating were installed.
 Moreover, the exterior of the complex was resurfaced and parking areas repaved.

 By 1986, MONDAWMIN MALL and Metro Plaza were 97-percent leased.
 They rode a wave of success throughout the 1980s.
-However, by the late 1990s, the facilities were -once again- in a downward spiral.
+However, by the late 1990s, the Mall and Plaza were -once again- in a downward spiral.
 The Rouse Company proposed a second redevelopment in 1999, but this never got off the ground.
 With the 2004 purchase of The Rouse Company, by Chicago-based General Growth Properties, MONDAWMIN was added to the GGP portfolio.

 General Growth revived plans for a mall renovation, with construction getting underway in early 2007.
 The existing structure was refitted with widened mallways and glass entrances.
 New lighting, flooring, signage, restrooms and exterior landscaping were also installed.

 The 68 million dollar project added three new stores.
-A (67,000 square foot) Shoppers Food & Pharmacy was dedicated November 17, 2007.
-A 1-level (127,000 square foot) Target held its grand opening July 23, 2008.
+A (67,000 square foot) Shoppers Food & Pharmacy was dedicated on November 17, 2007.
+A 1-level (127,000 square foot) Target held its grand opening on July 23, 2008.
 Lastly, a (22,000 square foot) A.J.
-Wright welcomed its first shoppers on August 8, 2008.
+Wright welcomed first shoppers on August 8, 2008.
 MONDAWMIN MALL now encompassed 700,000 leasable square feet and contained 118 stores and services under its roof.

 A.J.
-Wright was shuttered, along with the entire chain, in February 2011.
+Wright was shuttered, along with the chain, in February 2011.
 Marshalls, another TJX Companies division, opened in the space on March 17, 2011.
 Target shuttered their MONDAWMIN store on February 3, 2018, followed by Marshalls, which went dark on January 12, 2019.
-The Marshalls store was proceeded by Planet Fitness, which welcomed its first members in the summer of 2019.

-Meanwhile, Brookfield Property Partners, based in Hamilton, Bermuda, acquired a share of General Growth Properties in 2016.
+Brookfield Property Partners, based in Hamilton, Bermuda, had acquired a share of General Growth Properties in 2016.
 In August 2018, Brookfield established 100 percent ownership of the corporation.
 Hence, MONDAWMIN MALL became part of the Brookfield retail center portfolio.

 Sources: